proofzero/rollupid/platform/email/README.md

-# Console App
+# Email Worker

 ## Overview

-This app manages the developer console for Rollup.
+This app manages the access node.

 ## Setup